harvester/docs/docs/advanced/addons/vmimport.md

 ```

 :::note
+The reconciliation logic attempts to perform a name-to-uuid lookup when an
+instance name is used.
-OpenStack allows users to have multiple instances with the same name.
-In such a
+OpenStack allows the creation of multiple virtual machines with the same
-scenario, users are advised to use the Instance ID.
-The reconciliation logic
+instance name.
+In this scenario, you are advised to use the UUID.
-tries to perform a name-to-ID lookup when a name is used.
 :::
 </TabItem>
 </Tabs>

-This can take a while based on the size of the virtual machine, but users should
+This process can take a while depending on the virtual machine size, but you
-see `VirtualMachineImages` created for each disk in the defined virtual machine.
+should see `VirtualMachineImages` created for each disk in the defined virtual
+machine.

-The list of items in `networkMapping` will define how the source network
+The entries listed under `networkMapping` determine how the source network
-interfaces are mapped to the Harvester Networks.
+interfaces are mapped to the Harvester networks.
+If no matches are found, each

-If a match is not found, each unmatched network interface is attached to the
+unmatched network interface is attached to the default `managementNetwork`.
-default `managementNetwork`.

-Once the virtual machine has been imported successfully, the object will reflect
+Once the virtual machine is imported successfully, the status of the object
-the status:
+changes to `virtualMachineRunning`.

+Example:
 ```shell
 $ kubectl get virtualmachineimport.migration
 NAME                    STATUS